 - Cover them in bees wax.
 Buy some bees wax, melt it under a flame and then, with a paint brush, lightly paint it on the leaves.

-If you want to save both the environment (and my sanity!), please reconsider laminating nature.
+Help save both the environment (and my sanity!), please reconsider laminating nature.
 It’s only a small change but every little bit helps!